conan/conan.github.io/_posts/2018-08-20-clojure-spec-tips.md

     (do
       (set! s/*explain-out* expound/printer)
       (enable-console-print!)
+      (js/console.warn
-      (js/console.warn "Running in debug mode, to see logs please set your inspector to show Verbose logging") (stest/instrument))))
+        "Debug mode, to see logs please set your inspector to show Verbose logging") (stest/instrument))))
 ```